skypjack/entt/docs/md/entity.md

 A full-owning group is the fastest tool a user can expect to use to iterate multiple components at once.
-It iterates all the components directly, no indirection required.
+It iterates all the components directly, no indirection required.<br/>
 This type of groups performs more or less as if users are accessing sequentially a bunch of packed arrays of components all sorted identically, with no jumps nor branches.

 A full-owning group is created as: